 -You may be asked why you require it but it doesn’t seem like they turn anyone away.

 -I went around 10:30 and it took me 30 minutes.
-The place opens at 9:00 and closes at 13:00.
+The place opens at 9:00 and closes at 12:00.
+Even if they remain open past this time, they stop processing police clearances at 12.
 You can collect and apply anytime between their opening and closing time.
+The office is only open on weekdays.

 -I had a letter from my embassy which they took, but they did not ask others for it which makes me think it is optional.